EUROPE MARKETS: European Stocks Snap Back From 5-month Low As North Korea Fears Abate

 "The easing of tensions -- should it not be short-lived -- is a positive catalyst for the high-beta European currencies like the euro and the pound.
 If the possibility of a conflict is reduced then both currencies should receive fresh inflows especially after showing impressive resilience throughout the past week, which hints at their strong fundamental backing," he added.

-Fiat Chrysler Automobiles NV (FCA.MI) gained 4.5% after Automotive News reported (http://www.autonews.com/article/20170814/OEM/170819914/chinese-automakers-covet-fca) that a well-known Chinese car maker made at least one offer this month to buy the Italian- and U.S.-listed company (FCA.MI) .
+Fiat Chrysler Automobiles NV (FCA.MI) soared 8.2% after Automotive News reported (http://www.autonews.com/article/20170814/OEM/170819914/chinese-automakers-covet-fca) that a well-known Chinese car maker made at least one offer this month to buy the Italian- and U.S.-listed company (FCA.MI) .
 The bid was rejected because it wasn't high enough, according to Automotive News.

+TUI AG climbed 4.8% after Credit Suisse lifted the travel operator to neutral from underperform, according to Dow Jones Newswires.

 Economic data: Industrial production in the eurozone fell 0.6% in June (http://www.marketwatch.com/story/eurozone-factory-activity-slides-in-june-2017-08-14) compared with May, indicating that the region's economy may be settling down after a growth spurt in the beginning of the year.